j-mikhail/whatsinaname/readme.md

 3|0.6|0.2|0.1|0.5
 4|0.1|0.5|0.3|0.2

 How would you graph this table?
 From a mathematical perspective, you could use a four-dimensional hyperplane.
 However, for us mere mortals, there is no practical way to visualize these points meaningfully.
-So in a one-versus-one approach, you would first plot A vs B, and run your model on that, then A vs C, A vs D, B vs C and so on until you've gone through every combination, and from those results, select the class selected by most classifiers.
-On a matrix like ours, with 3,262 columns, this would be an incredibly time-consuming task, requiring 5,318,691 plots.
-But let's take a look at what one of those plots might look like:
+Accordingly, if we do want to plot our data, we must limit ourselves to two or three features.
+I'll be using two for the sake of clarity, which would look something like this:
 ```r
 plot(as.matrix(data_container_tfidf@training_matrix)[,1:2], col = as.numeric(factor(data_rnd$genre)), xlab=data_container_tfidf@column_names[1], ylab=data_container_tfidf@column_names[2], title="One-versus-one plot of two first columns")
 title("Plot of two first columns of training matrix")